mavvos/SpotifyGlobal/README.md

   <a href="https://github.com/mavvos/SpotifyGlobal/blob/main/LICENSE">![License](https://img.shields.io/badge/License-MIT-red)</a>
   <a href="https://github.com/mavvos/SpotifyGlobal/releases/latest">![Demo](https://img.shields.io/badge/Download-Latest-green)</a>

-  Control Spotify from anywhere with Global Hotkeys!\
+  Control Spotify from anywhere with customizable Global Hotkeys!\
-  No need for the window to be in focus, working for all users (free & premium)
+  No need for the window to be in focus, working for all Spotify accounts (free & premium)!

 </div>
 <hr>
 <h3>🔨 How It Works</h3>
-This script works recording key presses with <i>keyboard</i> and using <i>pywinauto</i> to send the equivalent hotkey command to the Spotify application.
+This Python script listens for hotkeys set with the <i><b>keyboard</b></i> module then sends the command to <i><b>pywinauto</b></i> who will send the equivalent hotkey command to the Spotify application.
-Because it doesn't use Spotify API, it's completely functional for all Spotify accounts.
-And since the command is sent <b>only</b> to the Spotify window, it doesn't affect any of your other audio sources!
+Because the command is sent <b>only</b> to the Spotify window, this script doesn't affect any of your other audio sources!
+And because it doesn't use Spotify API, it's functional for all Spotify accounts.

 #
 <h3>🎁 Download</h3>
-Click <a href="https://github.com/mavvos/SpotifyGlobal/releases/latest">here</a> for the latest version.
+Click <a href="https://github.com/mavvos/SpotifyGlobal/releases/latest">here</a> to download the latest version.

-If you don't have python installed, download the .exe (executable version) and run it, it should work as any other normal application.
+On the download page you can get the executable version (.exe), it should work as any other normal application, just run it.

-If you are trying to run the python script version, you'll need to install the modules in requirements.txt
+If you are trying to run the Python version, you'll need the modules in requirements.txt
 ```
 pip install -r requirements.txt
 ```